-To get started, go to the Marker.io dashboard and add a destination.
+To get started, go to the Marker.io dashboard and Create a project.

 We fetch your native Shortcut fields into your widget form.
-You can show/hide any fields and preset fields with dynamic values.
+You can show/hide any fields and preset fields.
 For example, set the default Type as "Bug" and allow your reporters to change that as they see fit.

 Note: Marker.io members report through the Member form, while Guests and Public Reporters report via the Guest form.
 More on that in our User Roles Guide.

 Alternatively, install the widget via WordPress plugin, NPM package, or send a request to your developer in one click.

 Visit your website, refresh and check that the widget appears.

 Reporters can submit their feedback directly to your Shortcut project without leaving their website.
 Their feedback will automatically include detail-rich technical data.

 Let’s say the Contact Us button is broken on the About Us page.
 The reporter clicks on the widget and is presented with a screenshot and a feedback form to complete.